-1) it covers the needs of medical community; in other words, healthcare providers understand the outcomes they will get from the AI services and are interested in them;
+1) It covers the needs of medical community; in other words, healthcare professionals understand the outcomes they will get from the AI services and are interested in them;

-2) corresponding AI solutions are marketed both in Russia and abroad; and available on the market, but the task is strategically important for healthcare.
+2) Corresponding AI solutions are marketed both in Russia and abroad; and available on the market but the task is strategically important for healthcare.

-3) solution of this task will bring about a significant socioeconomic effect.
+3) Solution of this task will bring about a significant socioeconomic effect.

-To be considered relevant, it is not mandatory for a task to meet all the three criteria.
-For instance, an automation task may be relevant even if no AI solutions are
+To be considered relevant, it is not mandatory for a task to meet all the free criteria; for instance, an automation task may be relevant even if no AI solutions are